Akhilareddy176/gnn-link-prediction-pubmed/Intro.md

 - A scoring function (e.g., dot product) predicts whether an edge exists between node pairs

 This enables the model to learn complex relationships beyond simple graph heuristics.

-As a result, they cannot capture complex relationships that GNNs can learn from both structure and features.

 Graph structure
 Node features